clelf/Aligning-audio-to-annotated-score-labels/README.md

   - Solution:
     - Test for repeating pieces (should not give conclusive results, if not raising errors)
     - Investigate DTW improvements as proposed in *Automatic Alignment of Music Performances with Structural Differences* [3]
+- Provide function to compute a similar running index as the AMS's `quarterbeats` (and corresp. `duration_qb`), for data that would only contain bar and beat within a bar positions and time signature